os-js/manual.os-js.org/src/v3/resource/overview/README.md

 # Webpack

-[Webpack](https://webpack.js.org/) is used to build and bundle the distribution, modules and packages.
+[Webpack](https://webpack.js.org/) is used to build and bundle the installation/distribution, modules and packages.

 These are some of the plugins and loaders used throughout codebases (mostly via the [dev meta package](https://github.com/os-js/osjs-dev-meta)):